-- Meanwhile, about 20 to 30 minutes before the ice cream is done, chop the chocolate and place it in a bowl or pan over simmering water.
+Meanwhile, about 20 to 30 minutes before the ice cream is ready, chop the chocolate and place it in a bowl or pan over simmering water.
 Stir in the vegetable oil and continue heating until melted.
 Let the chocolate cool slightly.
 Put the chocolate in a small food storage bag, press most of the air out, and seal the bag.
 If necessary, dip the sealed bag of chocolate in hot water to keep it from thickening or hardening.

 When the ice cream is soft frozen, or about the texture of soft-serve (around 20 F if you want to check it on an instant-read food thermometer), snip a tiny piece of the corner off of the bag.
 Drizzle the chocolate into the churning ice cream in a relatively steady, gradual stream.
 As the chocolate is churned into the ice cream it will harden and form the chocolate chips.
 Continue until all of the chocolate is used.

 Transfer the ice cream mixture to the cold container and cover tightly.
 Freeze until solid.